 In this paper, we will work in the Abstract Interpretation framework [18, 20] which is a general theory of the approximation of program semantics.
 It allows, among other applications, designing static analyzers that are able to automatically discover, at compile-time, properties of the run-time behavior of programs.
-These analyzers are sound by construction: spurious behaviors can be reported but no behavior-and thus, no bug-is missed.
+These analyzers are sound by construction: spurious behaviors can be reported but no behaviorand thus, no bug-is missed.
 A core concept is that of an abstract domain.
 An abstract domain is a class of computer-representable program properties together with a set of effective operators to manipulate them.
-Such operators include abstract counterparts for semantical transfer functions that model assignment and test statements, and set-theoretic operators such as union and intersection.
+Such operators include abstract counterparts for semantical transfer functions that model assignment and test statements, and settheoretic operators such as union and intersection.
 They also include extrapolation operators such as widenings to compute, in finite time, over-approximations of least-fixpoints involved in the semantics of loops and recursive functions.
 Each abstract domain embeds some sort of approximation and there does not exist a single, all-purpose, abstract domain.
 It must be chosen depending on the properties that need to be inferred, but also the programming style of the analyzed programs and the amount of computing resources available for the static analysis.
 Once an abstract domain is designed, it can be plugged into a static analyzer based on Abstract Interpretation to perform the analysis fully automatically and directly on the source code.

 In this paper, we are interested in numerical abstract domains.
-They focus on numerical properties of program variables and allow answering questions such as: "Can there be a division by zero?," "Can this computation overflow the precision of machine-integers?," "Can this array index exceed the array bounds?."
+They focus on numerical properties of program variables and allow answering questions such as: "Can there be a division by zero?", "Can this computation overflow the precision of machine-integers?", "Can this array index exceed the array bounds?".
 Moreover, many non-numerical analyses are built on top of non-standard instrumented semantics that introduce numerical quantities, and hence, are parametrized by numerical abstract domains.
 Well-known examples include pointer aliasing analyses by Deutsch [23] and Venet [53], a shape analysis by Rugina [50], a string cleanness analysis by Dor et al. [25], analyses of π -calculus by Feret [26], parametric predicate abstractions by Cousot [16], and even liveness analyses such as the termination analysis by Colón and Sipma [13].
 There already exist several numerical abstract domains.
-Well-know examples include the interval domain by Cousot and Cousot [17] that discovers variable bounds ($\bigwedge_i X_i \in [a_i, b_i]$), Karr's domain [35] that discovers affine equalities between variables $(\bigwedge_i \sum_i \alpha{ij} X_i = \beta_j)$, Cousot and Halbwachs' polyhedron domain [22] for affine inequalities $(\bigwedge{i} \sum{i} \alpha{ij} X{i} \leq \beta{j})$, Granger's congruence domain [29] $(\bigwedge_i X_i \in a_i \mathbb{Z} + b_i)$, etc. In this paper, we introduce a new numerical abstract domain, called the octagon abstract domain, which is able to represent and manipulate conjunctions of invariants of the form $\pm X \pm Y \leq c$, where X and Y are program variables, and c is a constant.
-It can be seen as a restriction of the polyhedron domain where each inequality constraint only involves at most two variables and unit coefficients.
-Figure 1 presents a set of points together with its best abstraction within the interval, the octagon, and the polyhedron domain.
-Description Springer
+Well-know examples include the interval domain by Cousot and Cousot [17] that discovers variable bounds $(\bigwedge_i X_i \in [a_i, b_i])$, Karr's domain [35] that discovers affine equalities between variables $(\bigwedge_j \sum_i \alpha{ij} X_i = \beta_j),$ Cousot and Halbwachs' polyhedron domain [22] for affine inequalities $(\bigwedge_i \sum_i \alpha{ij} X_i \leq \beta_j)$, Granger's congruence domain [29] $(\bigwedge_i X_i \in$

-Fig. 1 The same set of points \bullet abstracted in the interval, the octagon, and the polyhedron domain.
-Spurious points caused by the approximation are denoted by the \times symbol
+Figure 1.
+The same set of points • abstracted in the interval, the octagon, and the polyhedron domain.
+Spurious points caused by the approximation are denoted by the \times symbol.